Frequently Asked Questions

 The 3iSpreader was designed to spend all of it's time working in the dirt.
 If it were anodized or powder coated , repairing the outer coating would involve sandblasting, an acid bath, masking and an expensive spray paint job. ( that is why tripods usually look so wrecked )

-The 3iSpreader is sealed with LINE-X which is essentially a truck bed liner and that same spray - in an aerosol can - is available at any hardware or auto parts store.
+The 3iSpreader is sealed with LINE-X truck bed liner and that same spray - in an aerosol can - is available at any hardware or auto parts store.

 Just sand lightly where needed, clean with soap and water ( no lube this time ), dry completely and spray wherever it is needed.
 You can keep it assembled and just mask the appropriate parts or spray the legs individually when you disassemble the 3iSpreader for service.